cerner/terra-framework/packages/terra-application-navigation/docs/usage.md

 ### `extensionItems`
 #### Is Required: `false`

 The `extensionItems` prop allows consumers to render icons with an assocaited selection callback within the ApplicationNavigation's extensions region.
-The `extensionItems` will rollup in various ways depending on the current breakpoint.
+The expectations for `extensionItems` is that they are to provide click actions and disclosures for the application level context.
+The `extensionItems` will rollup in various counts depending on the current breakpoint.
 If `extensionItems` are passed as props the associated `onSelectExtensionItem` function callback should be passed as well.

 The value provided for `extensionItems` should be an array of objects with the following API: